Friendly0Fire/GW2Radial/readme.md

 ### Q: I want to load up ArcDPS/GW2Hook/something else which also needs to be called ``d3d9.dll``, how do I load both?

+A: You have three options: the first option is to use the GW2 Addon Loader through the [GW2 Addon Manager](https://github.com/fmmmlee/GW2-Addon-Manager), **which is the recommended approach**.

-A: You have two options: either the other thing you want to run supports *chainloading* this, in which case you should look up the documentation for that plugin (e.g. ArcDPS supports chainloading by renaming this plugin to ``d3d9_chainload.dll``), or you can make this plugin chainload something else by renaming that other plugin to ``d3d9_mchain.dll``.
+Otherwise, either the other thing you want to run supports *chainloading* this, in which case you should look up the documentation for that plugin (e.g. ArcDPS supports chainloading by renaming this plugin to ``d3d9_chainload.dll``), or you can make this plugin chainload something else by renaming that other plugin to ``d3d9_mchain.dll``.

 The most common use case would be combining ArcDPS, GW2Hook and this.
 For this instance, I heavily recommend setting things up as follows:
 - ArcDPS is named ``d3d9.dll``.